 Does Cutting Hair Get Rid of Lice?

 Concerned parents, especially of school-aged boys, often call us wanting to know does shaving or cutting the hair get rid of lice?
 The answer to this is usually no. If you’ve found lice and this is your first time dealing with it, you might be grasping at straws.
 Most families, especially those with multiple children and numerous extracurricular activities, do not have the time for repeated treatments that may or may not work so they may take drastic measures to get rid of lice quickly.
 But, do you have to cut your hair if you have lice?
 No, you don’t, and we do not recommend cutting your hair to get rid of head lice because it will not work.
 While having shorter hair may make the treatment of lice easier and go a little more quickly, it will not get rid of lice.

 How Short to Cut Hair to Get Rid of Lice

 In our experience, anyone with any amount of hair can get head lice.
-We have even seen infants, who are almost bald, who have head lice.
+We have even seen almost bald infants who have head lice.
 So even if you shave the head, you may not get rid of the lice.
-The reason for that is that the bugs can cling to even a tiny piece of hair in order to get the blood (their food) from the scalp.
+The reason for that is that the bugs can cling to even a tiny piece of hair to get the blood (their food) from the scalp.
 They also do not need a long strand of hair to lay their eggs on.
-Most lice eggs are freshly laid within ¼ inch of the scalp, meaning that even if your hair is cut shorter than one quarter of an inch, you can still provide enough cover for a family of lice to feel right at home.
+Most lice eggs are freshly laid within ¼ inch of the scalp, meaning that even if your hair is cut shorter than one-quarter of an inch, you can still provide enough cover for a family of lice to feel right at home.
 So the length of the hair will need to be such that it removes the hair surface area the bugs require to cling onto.
-This often means that the hair needs to be shaved or buzzed one single length throughout the entire head and as close to the scalp as you can get it – basically bald.
+How short does hair have to be to get rid of lice?
+The hair will need to be shaved/buzzed one single length as close to the scalp as possible – basically bald.